Ose-Me/movie-collection/README.md

 # MovieCollection

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.2.
-A demonstration video of how the app works is found at the root folder as MovieCollection.mp4
+A demonstration video of how the app works is found at the root folder as MovieCollection.mp4 .
+NOTE:Favourite functionality is still yet to be implemented

 ## Install dependencies

-Run `npm install` or `yarn install` to install dependenciies.
+Run `npm install` or `yarn install` to install dependencies.

 ## Development server